Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (b) Terms/rights attached to equity shares

-The Company has only one class of equity shares having a par value of Rs.
-10 per share.
-Each holder of equity shares is entitled to one vote per share.
-The Company declares and pays dividends in Indian rupees.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
-The distributions will be in proportion to the number of equity shares held by the shareholders.
+The distributions are in proportion to the number of equity shares held by the shareholders.

 (c) Restrictions attached to equity shares

-(ii) As per the Master Restructuring Agreement (MRA) entered into by the Company with its bankers, the promoter's shareholding would be retained at a minimum of 26% of issued equity share capital of the Company at any point of time for a maximum period of four years from the effective date i.e. September 27, 2010.
+As per the Master Restructuring Agreement (MRA) entered into by the Company with its bankers, the promoter's shareholding would be retained at a minimum of 26% of issued equity share capital of the Company at any point of time for a maximum period of four years from the effective date i.e. September 27, 2010.
 Further vide letter dated September 30, 2015, Infrastructure Leasing and Financial Services Limited confirmed that the promoters will not, without the prior written consent of the Bank, dilute its equity holding in the Company below 26% of the paid up equity share capital of the Company.

 (d) Terms of preference shares

 For rights, preferences and restrictions attached to 6% Cumulative Redeemable Preference Shares (CRPS) and 6% Optionally Convertible Cumulative Redeemable Preference Shares (OCCRPS) of Rs.
-100 each, classified as financial liability (refer note 16).
+100 each, classified as financial liability, refer note 16.

 Preference shares of both classes carry a preferential right as to dividend over equity shareholders.
 The Company declares and pays dividends in Indian Rupees.
 The holder of preference shares are entitled to one vote per share only on resolutions placed before the Company which directly affect their rights attached to the preference shares.
 In the event of liquidation of the Company during the existence of preference shares, the holders of preference shares will have priority over equity shares in the payment of dividend and repayment of capital.